 "Yankee Doodle came to town, A-ridin' on a pony; He stuck a feather in his hat And called it macaroni."British ditty

-No self-respecting barbecue joint can call itself "authentic" without Mac 'n' Cheese because it is the perfect wingman for barbecue, especially for barbecue with tomato-based sauces.
+No self-respecting BBQ joint can call itself "authentic" without Mac 'n' Cheese because it is the perfect wingman for BBQ, especially for BBQ with tomato-based sauces.

 If you go to the grocery you can find numerous versions in boxes, quick, easy, and loaded with salt and preservatives.
 The homemade version is not only better, but better for you.
 It is time consuming, but worth the effort.
 It is so good and so addictive, I call it Crack 'n' Cheese.